CodeDmitry/proto-mirrordraw/README.md

 If you are using a touch device, click the button in the marquee to load the image.

-The prototype is intentionally limited in features.
+The prototype is intentionally limited in features and tries maximizing backward compatibility.